qoherent/ria-hub-docs/docs/content/Usage/linked-references.md

 ## External Trackers

-Gitea supports the use of external issue trackers, and references to issues hosted externally can be created in pull requests.
-However, if the external tracker uses numbers to identify issues, they will be indistinguishable from the pull requests hosted in Gitea.
-To address this, Gitea allows the use of the `!` marker to identify pull requests.
+RIA Hub supports the use of external issue trackers, and references to issues hosted externally can be created in pull requests.
+However, if the external tracker uses numbers to identify issues, they will be indistinguishable from the pull requests hosted in RIA Hub.
+To address this, RIA Hub allows the use of the `!` marker to identify pull requests.
 For example:

 > This is issue [#1234](#), and links to the external tracker.
-> This is pull request [!1234](#), and links to a pull request in Gitea.
+> This is pull request [!1234](#), and links to a pull request in RIA Hub.

 The `!` and `#` can be used interchangeably for issues and pull request _except_ for this case, where a distinction is required.
 If the repository uses external